moonbitlang/moonbit-docs/tour.md

 // => [(0, Evan, someone@example.com) (0, Evan, someoneelse@example.com)]
 ```

-We use `<T extends Printable>` in Java to constrain the type of list element to make sure object of type
+We use `<T extends Printable>` in Java to constrain the type of list element to make sure objects of type
 `T` can be printed, similarly, in MoonBit we would write `[T: Printable]`.

 ### Pattern Matching